 These products were most likely entering the river system through being flushed down toilets, which is not how they are designed to be disposed of.
-Proposed solutions include changing people’s behaviour so they discard these products properly, as well as improving the biodegradability of the products.
+Proposed solutions include changing people’s behavior so they discard these products properly, use Jim’s Skip Bin Hire in Australia to collect and transport the garbage, as well as improving the biodegradability of the products.

 In a recent Japanese study exploring the effects of marine pollution, a team of researchers led by Kosuke Tanaka looked at the impact of chemical pollutants from plastics in seabirds of the North Pacific Ocean.
 Some of the birds were discovered to have high levels of polybrominated diphenyl ethers (PBDEs) – a group of chemicals used as flame retardants that can be found in products including computers, carpets, and curtains.
 They are considered global pollutants known to be toxic to the environment.

 When the stomach contents of the birds were examined, it was discovered that those with the highest levels of PBDEs had ingested plastic products.
 This suggested that the toxic chemicals from the plastics had been absorbed into their tissues.

 Many marine organisms will actually mistake plastic products for food and eat them.
 These plastics can inhibit digestion and cause injury.